JasonChan-5/codingProject4/README.md

 <ul>
     <li> The number of comparisons grow much faster in a skew tree than a randomized tree.
 This is most likely because a skew tree's search is O(n) while a balanced tree's search is O(log(n))
     <li> The average number of comparisons for a skew tree versus a randomized tree of the same size varies by a wide margin.
 This is also most likely due to the big O time complexity based on the organization of the tree
+    <li> The height and average depth also grow much slower in the randomized trees in comparison to the skewed trees because of the height and average depth in a skewed tree being O(n) and the height and average depth of a tree as it becomes closer to becoming balanced approached log(n)
 </ul>